HollyAssasin/http_server_video/readme.md

 uploading, streaming, listing and deleting videos.
 Trie data-structure is used for storage.

+Made for CDN77 as a trial task for rust-based position.

 ## Features
 - **Transfer-Encoding: chunked** - Supports streaming video content as soon as the first bytes are uploaded to the server.